For easily making chemical buffers and solutions

 Buf is a command line based toolkit for making chemical buffers/solutions.
-Tired of calculating how much of each chemical you need to add when making solutions?
+Tired of calculating how much of each chemical you need to weight out when making solutions?
 Buf can help.
 Specifically, buf:

-- Will ‘make’ those recipes for you, calculating how much of each ingredient you require to produce the volume of solution you specify.
+Will ‘make’ those recipes for you, calculating how much of each ingredient you require to produce the volume of buffer you specify.

 To install the buf toolkit, simply use pip install buf.

 To introduce you to buf, let’s imagine that we want to make a solution containing 50mM NaCl, is 10% glycerol by volume, and contains a constant 5g of KCl, regardless of the volume of our solution.
 We want to make 5L of this solution.